 Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

-People frequently employ them as symbols in works of art and writing.
-Sadly, there are also animals that eat butterflies.
+People frequently employ butterflies as symbols in works of art and writing.
+Sadly, some animals also eat butterflies.

-Although there are different kinds of animals that eat butterflies, none of them seek them out as their primary source of food.
+Although different kinds of animals eat butterflies, none of them seek them out as their primary food source.

 Butterflies only account for a negligible portion of the meals of almost all predators.
-Most of the time, they pass away on their own and decay on the ground.
+Most of the time, they pass away independently and decay on the ground.

-Butterflies are not especially hardy organisms, and they do not have many protections against the climate or the predators that may threaten them.
+Butterflies are not especially hardy and lack little protection against the climate or predators that may threaten them.

 After they have passed away, scavengers such as ants will consume them.